krlz-dev/order-management-system/README.md

 ## 📝 Final Notes and Possible Improvements

+### Requirements Fulfillment
+The inventory section interacts with CRUD for **Requirement 1 - Product Management**: Create, update, delete, and list products with attributes (id UUID, name String, price Number, stock Number).
+The section customer orders and products fulfills **Requirement 2 - Order Management**: An order contains one or more products (each with quantity), total price is calculated server-side, and lists orders with display details.
+For **Requirement 3 - Users (Simplified)**: The backend generates some users when starting, the details are in the login screen for demonstration purposes (no full user management required, using static demo users).

 ### Better Database
 Currently using H2 as a static file database.
 A better database can handle and scale the persistency in better ways.
 Top suggestion would be **PostgreSQL** for robust production use.